rontarrant/gtkDcoding/docs/_posts/2019-06-28-0048-mvc-i-introduction.md

 ‘**Model**’ is just another way of saying, “a system for storing data.”
 At its simplest, a `Model` is a single column—say, the days of the week.
 But if we add more columns showing a T-shirt color for each day, the number of words written per day, or whatever other data you may need to track, the `Model` now has columns and rows which constitutes a table.
 So in short, a `Model` is a table for storing data.

 In *GTK* parlance, a **Model** is referred to as a `TreeModel` but, we rarely deal with the `TreeModel` directly unless we’re getting down-n-dirty.
-Instead, we instantiate one of the two storage objects derived from it…
+Instead, we instantiate one of the two storage objects derived from it...

 ## The ListStore and TreeStore